LukasLichten/hid-moza/wireshark/README.md

 No Wheeldriver is installed on the Windows VM, it is unable to read inputs using `Set up USB Game controllers` (although such passthroughs can read values from other game controllers, so the behavior could be windows, and could be fixed once drivers are installed).

+### 100824-01-Pithouse-Run-None-Functional
+Wheelbase connected as `1.10`.

+Wheelbase already running, Windows VM too, with the device initally passed through with `Redirect USB Device`.
+Includes the installation of Pithouse (produces no chatter), first start.
+Pithouse reports as disconnected.
+Device is then removed from `Redirect USB Device` and moved to `USB Host Device`, no change.
+Restarted VM, no change.
+Updated Pithouse, no change.